backdrop-contrib/pelerine/README.md

 Set a strong color statement with one of the included background images or create a custom subtheme.

-Easy to configure (just a single setting does it all).
+Easy to configure, just a single setting does it all.

+Allows to add custom css via user interface.

 Easy to extend, a starterkit subtheme is included.